Updated October 22, 2024

 Understanding Your Pelvic Floor

 Let’s begin by understanding a bit more about the structure and function of your pelvic floor muscles.
-There are 14 pelvic floor muscles in total.
-They form a sling at the bottom of your core.
+Your pelvic floor consists of three layers of 14 different muscles that form a sling at the bottom of your core (or “floor of your core”).

 Many people think of their pelvic floor muscles as just those “pee-stopping” muscles, but actually that is just the front of your pelvic floor.
 As you can see in the image below, the pelvic floor muscles have connection points in the front, back, and sides of your pelvis.